wsvincent/awesome-django/README.md

 ### Admin
 - [django-grappelli](https://github.com/sehmaschine/django-grappelli) - A jazzy skin for the admin
 - [django-hijack](https://github.com/arteria/django-hijack) - Admins can log in and work on behalf of other users without having to know their credentials
-- [django-import-export](https://github.com/django-import-export/django-import-export) - Import/export data more easily with admin integration
+- [django-import-export](https://github.com/django-import-export/django-import-export) - Django application and library for importing and exporting data with admin integration
 - [django-admin-honeypot](https://github.com/dmpayton/django-admin-honeypot) - Configure a honeypot to see who's trying to hack your site
 - [django-loginas](https://github.com/skorokithakis/django-loginas) - "Log in as user" for the Django admin